pigoz/mplayer2/DOCS/man/en/mplayer.rst

 --prefer-ipv6
     Use IPv6 on network connections.
 Falls back on IPv4 automatically.

---psprobe=<byte position>
+--psprobe=<bytecount>
     When playing an MPEG-PS or MPEG-PES streams, this option lets you specify how many bytes in the stream you want MPlayer to scan in order to identify the video codec used.
 This option is needed to play EVO or VDR files containing H.264 streams.

 --pvr=<option1:option2:...>
     This option tunes various encoding properties of the PVR capture module.
     It has to be used with any hardware MPEG encoder based card supported by the V4L2 driver.
 The Hauppauge WinTV PVR-150/250/350/500 and all IVTV based cards are known as PVR capture cards.
 Be aware that only Linux 2.6.18 kernel and above is able to handle MPEG stream through V4L2 layer.
     For hardware capture of an MPEG stream and watching it with MPlayer, use ``pvr://`` as a movie URL.

     Available options are: